XephAlpha/Syntax-Theme/README.md

 # Syntax Theme
-A simplified dark theme for VS Code.
+A simple light and dark theme for VS Code.

 ### Previews
 #### DARK